 Weeds zap valuable soil moisture from your plants.
 Grab a trowel or a hoe and show them no mercy.
 You can also control weeds by installing landscape fabric which is both water and air permeable.
 Readily available at garden centers, it’s easy to use.
 Snip an X, pull back the fabric, plant, then top with mulch.

 Make Pots a Priority

 Mature trees, shrubs and lawns are surprisingly resiliant, but containers have needs!
-Try these strategies: group pots together to benefit from shade created by one another’s foliage; transplant rootbound specimens into larger pots; consider adding a handful of water-storing polymer crystals.
+Try these strategies: group pots together to benefit from shade created by one another’s foliage; transplant rootbound specimens into larger pots; consider adding a handful of natural water-storing materials.